 What’s Wrong With uPVC?

 As we’ve mentioned, uPVC compares favourably to timber in terms of how much maintenance it requires, but it’s not a perfect material.
 Amongst its disadvantages is a tendency to expand during periods of hot weather.
 In extreme cases, this can exacerbate any existing misalignment issues and make it difficult to shut the window.
-There are a few things you might do to combat this problem, and we’ve covered a few of them here.
+There are a couple things you can try to combat the uPVC expansion problem, but it is worth bearing in mind this is a limitation of the material.

 Homes in conservation areas are subject to stricter planning controls, which might make installing uPVC windows impossible.
 For all of their many virtues, uPVC windows will reliably undermine the impression that you’re walking through a 16th-century countryside village.
 As such, check with your local authority before you place the order – as having to remove your windows a few days after installing them can be embarrassing, not to mention costly.